 Let me explain.
 There are two types of heavy bags.

 Hanging heavy bags

 These are your old school heavy bags that are filled with either sand (older ones) or shredded fabric (newer ones).
 A lot of boxers still prefer these, for obvious reasons.
 You get a capacious striking surface, and heavy bag striking is a proven way to increase strength, improve conditioning and work up a sweat.

 But, these are heavy and often require tedious modifications to your walls or ceilings, which may not be feasible for everybody.
 An alternative is to buy a heavy bag stand, which is a size-able investment.

-They are freestanding and come pre-filled with foam or fabric.
-These have a base that provides the bags with the stability they need as you throw punches and kicks.
+They are freestanding and some high-end ones like the Wavemaster XXL come pre-filled with foam or fabric.
+These have a base that provides the bags with the stability they need as you throw punches and kicks – having owned this Wavemaster XXL for years, I can attest to their stability in the face of such an onslaught.
 The base needs to be filled with water or sand.

 I prefer water because it’s so easily available and easy to empty.
 Depending on the size and the variety of the freestanding bag you choose, the base when filled can weigh as much as 300 lb.
 Yeah a 300 lb punching bag, imagine hitting one of those.

 Now, Let’s compare it with the Aqua bag